-But little sister Portland, half a century ago, was more like Suzhou today – ugly and industrial – and in the last few decades transformed itself into the green, vegan City of Roses, and a supposed beacon of youth and awesomeness.
+But half a century ago, little sister Portland was more like Suzhou today – ugly and industrial.
+Only in the last few decades has Portland transformed itself into the green, vegan City of Roses, and a supposed beacon of youthful awesomeness.

-(Most of my cultural comments about China are about the inner provinces, not BJ and Shanghai My friend who would only want to be known as the Laowai Comics Guy explains the difference in this comic.)
+(Most of my comments about China are about the inner provinces, not BJ and Shanghai.)

-All in all, it was a fascinating year in China.
-The country is more different from home, and from everywhere else, than any other place else I’ve been.
+All in all, it’s been a fascinating year living in China.
+This country is more different from home, and from everywhere else, than any other place I’ve ever been.
 I love some things about it, especially the food, and how friendly and interested in foreigners people are.

 But I’m ready for a change for 2016.
 This is why I’m breaking up with China: